adidahiya/raga/packages/music-library-app/README.md

 Requirements:

-- `ffmpeg` must be installed and available on the system path.
+- `ffmpeg` must be installed and available on the system path for AIFF file support.
 See installation docs for [macOS](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg/wiki/Installing-ffmpeg-on-Mac-OS-X) and [Debian](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg/wiki/Installing-ffmpeg-on-Debian).